Policies Across All 1PD-3PD Courses (updated 7/2/25):

 Attendance will be excused in the following situations:

-Consideration for an excused absence outside of the instances listed above will be given to situations communicated to the Academic Coordinator at least 30 days prior to the event.
+Consideration for planned absences outside of the instances listed above will be given to situations when communicated to the Academic Coordinator at least 30 days prior to the event.
+Absence requests for professional meeting attendance and funding requests are separate requests.
+Please see the Student Handbook for information regarding funding requests for professional meetings.

 Requests for Excused Absence

-This absence ticket will be received by the Academic Coordinator and distance campus Education Coordinator.
-The Academic Coordinator will communicate the information to the appropriate faculty member.
-The Academic Coordinator will coordinate all communications about the absence request and therefore, serve as the point of contact about decisions on the request and other information.
-Students are encouraged to email the Academic Coordinator for assistance with excused absences.
+This absence ticket will be received by the Academic Coordinator.
+The Academic Coordinator will coordinate all communications about the absence request and serve as the point of contact about decisions on the request.

 A request for an “excused absence” does not guarantee acceptance as excused.
-No precedent can be drawn from any courses in the College of Pharmacy or any other college within University of Florida.
+Smartsheet notification will be sent to students via email regarding absence request status.
+Failure to respond to pending requests may result in unexcused absence.
+No precedent can be drawn from any courses in the College of Pharmacy or any other college within the University of Florida.

-Punctuality is expected for all face-to-face and online classes, laboratory sessions, and other educational events (e.g., orientation, class meetings).
+Punctuality is expected for all face-to-face and online classes, laboratory sessions, and other educational events.
 Online sessions will open 15 minutes prior to the start of class, and students should join 15 minutes before class begins to help prevent tardies due to technological difficulties.
-A request for an excused tardy must be communicated via an Absence Request Ticket prior to the class session, with the exception of unforeseen emergencies.
-It is recommended to communicate your tardy as soon as you become aware you will be late to class.
-Students should use the class-appropriate Absent Request Ticket to request an excused tardy.
+A request for an excused tardy or leave class early must be communicated via an Absence Request Ticket prior to the class session, with the exception of unforeseen emergencies.
+It is recommended to communicate as soon as you become aware you will miss a portion of class.
+Students should use the class-appropriate Absent Request Ticket to request an excused tardy or leave class early.

 Professionalism Assessments